 - You do not need store-bought crackers anymore when you can make your own.

-Cheese - Use a block of cheese that crumbles easily or one that can be cut into small cubes.
+Cheese—Use a block of cheese that crumbles easily or can be cut into small cubes.
+Make sure you use cold cheese.

-Rice flour - use white rice flour for a gluten-free cracker, or use all-purpose flour.
+Rice flour: You can use white rice flour, which is a gluten-free flour, or all-purpose flour.
 I've used both for this recipe.

 Herbs - I like rosemary and chives but feel free to add the herbs you like, or you can leave them out.
 The Cotswold cheese contains chives, but I still add more chives when I use that cheese.

-Sea Salt - I like using very fine sea salt on top of the crackers, or you can use coarse salt.
+Sea Salt —I like using very fine sea salt on top of the crackers, but you can also use kosher salt.

 Step 1.
 Crumble the Cotswold cheese into small pieces for easier processing.
 Or, if using another cheese, cut it into very small cubes.